Unquenched Charmonium and Beyond: Anomalous decay behaviors of charmonia and hadronic loop mechanism

 A key aspect of the perturbative QCD framework is that heavy quarkonium annihilation into gluons occurs at short distances on the order of $r \sim 1/m_Q$, where the strong coupling constant $\alpha_s(m_Q)$ is sufficiently small to justify a perturbative expansion.
 However, for high-lying charmonia and bottomonia, their spatial radii increase.
 For sufficiently excited states, these radii can even exceed the interaction range of the soft gluon field.
 In such cases, long-distance contribution may become significant, potentially violating the power-counting rules of perturbative QCD \cite{Meng:2007tk,Meng:2008bq}.
 Another contributing factor is that, although the charm quark is heavy, its mass may still be insufficient to fully satisfy the requirements of a reliable perturbative QCD treatment, thereby undermining the validity of the perturbative framework \cite{Liu:2009vv}.
 When strong interactions occur at long distances, the momentum transfer is small, and the running coupling constant of QCD becomes large.
 Consequently, perturbative QCD is no longer applicable.
 Thus, long-distance contributions constitute an important reason for the failure of rules deduced from perturbative QCD.

 By taking the $J/\psi\to VP$ decay as an example, we may explicitly illustrate this issue.
 The decays of $J/\psi \to \rho\pi$ and other $VP$ final states are OZI-suppressed.
-The corresponding diagrams for $J/\psi$ decays into $VP$ via three-gluon annihilation are shown in Fig.~\ref{fig:three-gluon}, where Fig.~\ref{fig:three-gluon}(a) represents the single-OZI-suppressed (SOZI) process and Fig.~\ref{fig:three-gluon}(b) corresponds to the double-OZI-suppressed (DOZI) process.
+The corresponding diagrams for $J/\psi$ decays into $VP$ via three-gluon annihilation are shown in Fig.~\ref{fig:three-gluon}, where Fig.~\ref{fig:three-gluon}(a) represents the \changelabel{singly OZI-suppressed} (SOZI) process and Fig.~\ref{fig:three-gluon}(b) corresponds to the \changelabel{doubly OZI-suppressed} (DOZI) process.
 In the SOZI process, the quark lines between the initial and final states are disconnected once, whereas in the DOZI process they are disconnected twice.

 There exists a long-distance contribution to the $J/\psi \to VP$ decay, as illustrated at the quark level in Fig.~\ref{fig:hadronicloop_quarklevel}.
 However, it is difficult to directly evaluate such a process at the quark level using quantum field theory due to the nonperturbative nature of strong interactions in the low-energy regime.
 Therefore, a phenomenological approach must be developed to quantitatively describe this process.